 Having taken into account D's state of knowledge and belief about the factual circumstances in which D acted, are we sure that D's action in taking the laptop from the shop, intending to keep it but without intending to pay for it, was dishonest by the standards of ordinary decent people?

-- If yes, return a verdict of 'Guilty'. - If no, return a verdict of 'Not Guilty'.
+- If yes, your verdict will be 'Guilty'. - If no, your verdict will be 'Not Guilty'.